-The Bachelor of Arts in Health Arts & Sciences supports a holistic, interdisciplinary and integrative exploration of health, healing and well-being within an inspiring community of peers and advisors.
+The Bachelor of Arts in Health Arts & Sciences (HASBA) supports a holistic, interdisciplinary and integrative exploration of health, healing and well-being within an inspiring learning community of peers and advisors.

-Students who pursue their studies in the health arts and sciences want to make a difference at the personal, community, environmental or global level through activism, advocacy, the arts, coaching, research, policy development, health education, prevention programs, alternative health promotion and practices and visionary ideas for biomedical, alternative, educational, organizational, and community-based settings.
+Students interested in pursuing studies in the health arts and sciences are committed to making a difference at the personal, community, environmental, and global level.
+Your studies will support your work in activism, advocacy, the arts, coaching, research, policy development, health education, prevention programs, alternative health promotion and practices and visionary ideas for biomedical, alternative, educational, organizational, and community-based settings.

-Rooted in each student’s unique passion and learning style, studies can combine direct action, rich contemplation, rigorous scholarship, creative projects and experiential learning.
+Your HASBA studies will be rooted in your unique passion, goals, and learning style.
+Your work will encompass direct action, rich contemplation, rigorous scholarship, creative projects and experiential learning.
 The end result is a meaningful, productive and often, deeply transformative process that supports present and future work for personal, community, and social well-being.

 Areas of Study

 You will work with your advisors to create your unique curriculum.
-Current and past students have studied topics and areas including:
+Examples of current and past students studies include:

 - Birthing Practices